jodiegardiner/pm-planner/README.md

 ## Issues

 Having your significant other as your client can mean shifting requirements!
-Users are so used to the invisible nature of development now that they perceive as a trivial feature can mean many lines of code to write and a cascade of issues to tackle.
+Users are so used to the invisible nature of development now that what they perceive as a trivial feature can mean many lines of code to write and a cascade of issues to tackle.

 ## Code for the future